SilasMarvin/wasmind/book/src/developer-guide/tool-actors.md

 })
 ```

 **Note**: The tool definition format follows LiteLLM's OpenAI API compatibility standard for function calling.
-For more details on tool schemas and function calling, see the [LiteLLM function calling documentation](https://docs.litellm.ai/docs/completion/function_call).
+For more details on tool schemas and function calling, see the <a href="https://docs.litellm.ai/docs/completion/function_call" target="_blank">LiteLLM function calling documentation</a>.

 ### 2. Message Handling
 The macro automatically: